openshift/federation-dev/labs/README.md

 # Red Hat Tech Exchange Lab - Hands on with Red Hat Multi-Cluster Federation: Application Portability
-This page contains a series of labs to be conducted during Red Hat Tech Exchange.

-# Red Hat Tech Exchange Lab - Hands on with Red Hat Multi-Cluster Federation: Application Portability
 This page contains a series of labs to be conducted during Red Hat Tech exchange.

 [Lab 0 - Introduction](./intro.md)<br>